Cost to Open Up Fireplace

 Post your job

-There can be big differences between the costs of materials like stone, brick and cast iron.
-You can expect to pay more if you’re interested in higher-end finishes and designs.
+The materials you choose can also have a big influence on the overall fireplace cost.
+There can be significant differences between stone, brick, and cast iron, and you can expect to pay more for higher-end finishes and designs.

 cOpen up a fire supply costs